 The Details tab in the right panel of the chat lets you add, view, and update your visitor’s contact information in your CRM — directly from a chat or ticket.
-Click the Details tab to access four new tabs: About, Social Media and More Info.
+Click the Details tab to access four new tabs: About, Social Media, More Info and Notes.

 The About tab is where you’ll find the visitor’s email, phone number, job title, and tags.
 You can edit each detail by clicking the Edit (pencil symbol) icon in the left of the information field.